dharmab/8492sqdn.net/content/guides/headtracker/index.md

 I have heard mixed experiences about:

 - Tobii Eye Tracker 5.
 Initially I heard from users complaining coarse and oversmoothed tracking.
 A real-life friend who tried to use one for flight simulation described it as feeling drunk.
 More recently, I have heard this improved with software updates, but I haven't been able to verify this personally.

+> 💡 Tip: Use an inexpensive Magsafe charging stand to power your iPhone while running Smoothtrack!

 # FAQ: